syncsynchalt/scep/README.md

   -crtvalid string
     	validity for new client certificates in days (default "365") -csrverifierexec string
-    	will be passed the CSRs for verification -certsuccesserexec string
+    	command will be passed the CSRs for verification -certsuccesserexec string
-    	will be passed the certs on successful generation -certfailerexec string
+    	command will be passed the certs on successful generation -certfailerexec string
-    	will be passed the certs on failed generation -debug
+    	command will be passed the certs on failed generation -cachooserexec string
+    	command will be used to look up/generate the CA to be used for each CSR -debug
     	enable debug logging
   -depot string